 TULSA-PRO® and Sonalleve® share the common technological concept of using MRI to enable visualization by the surgeon of desired tissue in real time.
-Both products also use thermal ultrasound technology to heat and ablate tissue.
+Both products also use thermal ultrasound technology to gently heat and ablate tissue using the real-time thermometry capability of the MRI.